 Looking for a New Car?
 Here Are Some Green Car Options

 Twenty years ago, finding something “environmentally friendly” to drive meant relegating yourself to a three-cylinder Geo or a moped.
 Technology has come a long, long way since the 90’s.
-With new restrictions from the EPA, and other groups forcing manufacturers to consider emissions in every model they produce, people are getting environmentally friendly cars they want to drive.
+With new restrictions from the EPA, people are getting environmentally friendly cars they want to drive.
 So now that you’ve got all these great choices, which one should you choose?
-Good question, depending on your needs from the car and how green you want to be, any of the cars listed here could be the right fit for you.
+This depends on your needs from the car and how green you want to be.

 Run a search for “green car,” and this is the model that’s likely to come up.
 The Prius is currently in its fourth generation.
 That’s a testament to the car’s practicality and reliability, and if you’re not put off by the one-of-a-kind styling, the Prius can be a fantastic car to own.
 With just over 120 horsepower, the Prius isn’t made for racing, but its electric motor provides the torque to get up to highway speed without fear of being crushed.
 The Prius shines in comfortably moving four people and their things over an impressive distance on very little “dinosaur gas.”